What’s the Difference Between Today’s IoT Connectivity Management Platforms?

 Cellular devices come in all shapes and sizes.
 While mobile phones usually have a specific user attached, this is not the case for IoT devices.
 An IoT solution in the field may be unattended for years at a time, and businesses need a solution for accessing IoT data, controlling and monitoring available networks, troubleshooting the connectivity service, and regulating data consumption.

-- Comprehensive management for IoT devices: The ability to provision SIMs over-the-air, including activating and deactivating them in real-time and assigning new SIM profiles without needing to reset the device, as well as granular control over data consumption, permissions, and usage.
+- Comprehensive IoT device management: The ability to provision SIMs over-the-air, including activating and deactivating them in real-time and assigning new SIM profiles without needing to reset the device, as well as granular control over data consumption, permissions, and usage.

 - Inherent security: When you’re managing devices over an IoT network, you need always-on cellular connectivity and visibility.
 Look for a CMP that offers network slicing for businesses with added needs in terms of security, and who offers tunneling and filtering for traffic using smart firewalls and access policies.

 Supercharging these benefits with a holistic CMP